MagicCube/esp-iot-adapter-arduino/README.md

 `http://<your-esp8266-ip-address>/data`.

 Here's a simple example to demonstrate how to invoke the HTTP RESTful API in your website.
+The HTML file is also located in the [examples](/MagicCube/esp-iot-adapter-arduino/tree/master/examples/WiFiThermometer/example.html) directory.

 ```html
 <!DOCTYPE html>